 January has been a much better reading month than i ever thought it would be.
 I’ve gotten in to the swing of reading again, and picking up a book is giving me a lot of joy at the moment (which is good because i have a lot to get through).
 January can go two ways for me usually, a really great reading month, or a questionable one.
 Here’s what i read in January 2021.Continue reading “January 2021 Wrap-Up”

 I don’t think i’ve ever done a mini review post before, bringing together some smaller reviews from books i’ve read recently.
 Admittedly, these are books that i just don’t have too much to talk about, but i want to let you all know about them and give them the time they deserve.
 So here are a few reads i’ve read recently and what i thought!Continue reading “Mini Reviews Of Recent Reads”

-*The book discussed in this post has been gifted by Harper Teen*
+*The book discussed in this post was gifted by Penguin.

 *The book discussed in this post was gifted by the publisher

 When you see a book that just looks incredibly gay and cute, is there any reason not to pick it up, really?
 I am ALWAYS here for an LGBTQ+ romance, or any LGBTQ+ books.
 So when We Are Totally Normal was pitched to me, i knew i had to learn about Nandan and Dave and their awkward teenagerhood.